 Cinemaware arranged for me to live in one of those executive apartments, which was sort of furnished.
-They gave me one of Apples new Macintosh computers.
-I sat staring at it for a while.
+They gave me one of Apples new Macintosh computers and I just sat staring at it for a while.

 I finally reasoned that I would develop “It Came From the Desert” like I would a film.
-I dreamed up this little desert town of Lizard Breath and starting mapping locations like it was a real place.
+I dreamed up this little desert town of Lizard Breath and starting mapping locations like I had seen in the big bug movie...
+"Them".
 These included the police station, the newspaper office, the local radio station, farms, mines and special touches like the Drive In movie theater.
-These were all locations in any big bug film and I figured I needed a map to start.
+I figured I needed a map to start.
 An artist and I laid it all out from my initial story.

 Next I dreamed up characters that lived in the town.
-I stole from the archetypical characters from real monster movies.
-I started story boarding the whole idea as I initially knew it and then it came time for the game design.
+Again, I stole from the archetypical characters from real creature movies and started story boarding the whole idea as I initially imagined it and then it came time for the game design.

-One of the things I thought was strange about video adventure games to that point, was that there was no clock.
+One of the things I thought was strange about video adventure games at that point, was that most of them had no ticking clock.
 I thought that was very un-movie like.
-The clock in the movies established the creative tension.
-This concept was just coming into video games as more movie people like me designed them.
-I reasoned our clock would be 15 days from the time the ants showed up in the desert outside of town until they ate everyone if you hadn’t stopped them.
-Again, without tools there was no real way to plot a matrix of scenes (this would get remedied later) so I used a basic organizational graphic program.
+The ticking clock in movies establishes the creative tension.
+I reasoned our ticking clock would be 15 days from the time the ants showed up in the desert outside of town until they ate everyone if you hadn’t stopped them.
+Again, without scripting tools there was no real way to plot a matrix of scenes (this would get remedied later) so I used a basic graphic program designed for organizational flow charts.
 I mapped the scenes in sort of a choose your own adventure format with if/then decisions at the proper points in the story,

-I tell you all of this not because it is that interesting now, but at the time interactive entertainment had no tools and processes for creating projects.
+I tell you all of this not because it is that interesting now, but at the time interactive entertainment had no tools and film production processes for creating projects.
 The movies had been like that in the beginning.
-At first they were just visual amusements like watching a film of a train coming into a station.
-It was so outside the box, there were stories from those early days where people fainted as if they had seen a ghost.
+At first they were just visual amusements... like watching a film of a train coming into a station.
+The experience was so outside the box, there were stories from those early days where people watching the image on the screen fainted as if they had seen a ghost.

-Eventually folks with theater and acting backgrounds started telling little stories and then the big development came… EDITING.
-In all storytelling up to that point the teller started at the beginning and moved scene by scene until the end.
-The concept of editing reasoned that you didn’t need to show it all.
-For example, if a couple was walking to the train station, you could shoot them leaving home, then cut to maybe a street scene and then cut to their arrival at the station.
+Eventually folks with theater and acting backgrounds started telling dramatic stories and then the big development came… EDITING.
+In all storytelling up to that point the book author started with some initial premise and then moved chapter to chapter until the end.
+Editing as a concept suggested that you didn’t need to show all of that.
+For example, if a couple was walking to the train station, in an "edited" film you could shoot them leaving home, then cut to maybe a street scene at the half way point in their journey and then cut to their arrival at the station.
 It was an outrageous idea.
-Old timers said the audience would never be able to follow the story with these jumps.
-It turned out this new medium caused an evolution of our brains to accept (and fill in) the parts between edits and a whole new cinema language was born.
-Interactive entertainment with its multi-path stories had to develop its own tools that would make it possible to create much more complex designs.
+Old timers said the audience would never be able to follow the story thourhg these jumps.
+It turned out this new "edited" medium caused an evolution of our brains to accept (and fill in) the parts between edits and a whole new cinema language was born.
+With interactive entertainment with its multi-path stories we had to develop the tools that would make it possible to create much more complex designs.

 The New Normal